tc-ca/pact-cfapc/PACT Technical Implementation Guide.md

 - With the exception of mail and diplomatic bags, data that is submitted in fields other than those mandated by PACT does not need to be removed during submission.
 For example, data fields such as Sender or Recipient Qualifier are not required by PACT but will not result in an error message from the PACT system;

-- Mail is any indivisible mailable matter (message, information, funds or goods), transmitted by designated postal operators, from the time it is posted to the time it is delivered;
+- Mail (**not** in scope for PACT) is any indivisible mailable matter (message, information, funds or goods), transmitted by designated postal operators, from the time it is posted to the time it is delivered;

-- Diplomatic bag: in keeping with the international standard set out in Article 27 of the Vienna Convention on Diplomatic Relations, packages constituting a diplomatic bag must bear visible external marks of their character and may contain only diplomatic documents or articles intended for official use.
+  Diplomatic bag (**not** in scope for PACT): in keeping with the international standard set out in Article 27 of the Vienna Convention on Diplomatic Relations, packages constituting a diplomatic bag must bear visible external marks of their character and may contain only diplomatic documents or articles intended for official use.

 #### Header Data Required for Transmission

-The header data required for each transmitted message must include: the token, the air carrier’s IATA airline code, and a responsible party identifier (maximum 50 characters), as applicable.
+The header data required for each transmitted message must include: the token and the air carrier’s IATA airline code.
+The responsible party identifier (maximum 50 characters) should only be applied as directed by a member of the PACT team.

 An example of a valid header is:

-- Ocp-Apim-Subscription-Key: abcd
+Ocp-Apim-Subscription-Key: abcd

-- Iata-Airline-Code: 014
+Iata-Airline-Code: 014

-- Responsible-Party: PACTPW8 (if applicable)
+Responsible-Party: PACTPW8 (if applicable)

 - Accept: text/plain